 Please note: Individuals who are concerned for their physical safety or are uncertain who to contact in response to a discrimination-based conflict, complaint, or concern should contact the Department of Public Safety, any time day or night (24/7, 365 days of the year), in person or by telephone (718-817-2222), and/or through the confidential online reporting system.

 Where the following provisions may be found ineffective or insufficient, students may file a formal complaint with the University through the Title IX Coordinator.
-However, if the incident requiring resolution involves physical violence, or a student wishes for other reasons not to proceed with Steps I and II below, s/he may immediately proceed to Step III.
+However, if the incident requiring resolution involves physical violence, or a student wishes for other reasons not to proceed with Steps I and II below, they may immediately proceed to Step III.